-Our Rector, Rev Steve, lives in Trenton, with his wife Marilou, and their two youngest sons, Matthew and John, both in high school.
+Our Rector, Rev Steve, lives in Trenton, with his wife Marilou, and their two youngest sons, Matthew and John.

 Their two older children have grown up however they often find time to brighten their Dad's day by showing up in town.
-The oldest, Shannon is married to Brandon and works as a nurse in Toronto, and their oldest son Christopher is beginning an engineering career in Kingston.
+The oldest, Shannon is married to Brandon and works as a nurse in Toronto, and their oldest son Christopher is married to Jocelyn and is beginning an engineering career in Kingston.

 After much prayer and soul searching Steve felt led to be a part of founding St James, Trenton.
 He resigned his license to function in the Anglican Church of Canada and was immediately licensed by the Rt.
 Rev Charles Masters, Diocesan Bishop of the Anglican Network in Canada.

 Steve is passionate about God's amazing love for us all, and loves to preach and teach about Jesus in groups large and small.
 He finds it amazing that God loves each of us so much, and endeavors to help others encounter the living God in fresh and real ways, and to learn from them.
 Steve is a hands on kind of guy who will jump in up to his elbows, but loves to sit and have coffee quietly and share life's journey too.